 Typically most students are supported as research assistants (RAs) on research grants and contracts.
 In most cases, RAs work on projects that lead to thesis or dissertation topics.
 Applicants with strong research experience can contact individual faculty members and inform them of their interests and experience.
 Please be selective and contact only faculty members whose interests match your own, otherwise you do not stand a good chance of receiving a reply.

 Please contact us to learn more about the range of stipend amounts for the current year.

 Fellowships are available for students who are exceptionally well qualified.
 Unlike assistantships, fellowships usually do not require the student to perform any duties.
-Fellowships are extremely competitive and generally applicants will need to have a cumulative score on the GRE greater than 2200 to be considered for this type of financial aid.
+Fellowships are extremely competitive and generally applicants will need to demonstrate exceptional performance in academic work and standardized tests.